 VERIFY Mode

 Identifies the frame as a validation frame.
 Its purpose is to verify that a sender and/or payer authorized the transaction.
-It must terminate execution with APPROVE.
-Any other result will cause the whole transaction to be invalid.
+It must call APPROVE during execution.
+Failure to do so will result in the whole transaction being invalid.

 Frames in this mode will have their data elided from signature hash calculation and from introspection by other frames.